 Question: Patient has congestive heart failure due to hypertension.
 Assign the ICD-10-CM code(s).

 Hypertension is another term for high blood pressure and means the pressure inside the blood vessels is too high.
-The heart must work harder to pump against this pressure, and eventually it leads to thickening of the heart muscle, according to medlineplus.gov.
-Over time, this thickening can result in a lack of oxygen and result in weakening of the heart and even heart failure.
+The heart must work harder to pump against this pressure, and eventually, it leads to the thickening of the heart muscle, according to medlineplus.gov.
+Over time, this thickening can result in a lack of oxygen and weaken the heart and even heart failure.

-According to the 2021 ICD-10-CM Coding Guidelines, the coder may assume a causal relationship between hypertension and heart disease, because the two conditions are linked by the term “with” in the Alphabetic Index.
+According to the 2022 ICD-10-CM Coding Guidelines, the coder may assume a causal relationship between hypertension and heart involvement, because the two conditions are linked by the term “with” in the Alphabetic Index.
 Even if the documentation does not specifically state that the two conditions are related, we can and should code them as related…

 Unless the documentation specifically states the conditions are not related.